-This committee will consist of seven tenured voting members of the teaching faculty who are in at least their third year at Augsburg.
+Membership: This committee will consist of seven tenured voting members of the teaching faculty who are in at least their third year at Augsburg.
 Each of the three divisions will be represented by at least two members; division representatives must be from different departments.
 There will be one at large member.
 Senate should be cognizant of scholarly practices of various disciplines when making nominations for this committee.
-The Dean of the College will be a non-voting member and will not be present for the vote.
+The Chief Academic Officer will be a non-voting member and will not be present for the vote.
 Committee members will be appointed by the Faculty Senate, subject to faculty ratification, in the spring of the academic year preceding the beginning of their service.
 Terms of office will be two years, staggered to permit three divisional appointments each year and the at large member in odd years.

-It will be the task of this committee to:
+Functions and Responsibilities: It will be the task of this committee to:

-a.)
-Make recommendations to the Dean of the College concerning individual members of the Faculty in matters of reappointment, promotion, third year review, and tenure.
+a.
+Make recommendations to the Chief Academic Officer concerning individual members of the Faculty in matters of reappointment, promotion, third year review, and tenure.
 In carrying out this task, the Committee:

 Will develop carefully constructed implements of faculty evaluation which give weight to a variety of relevant factors, as specified in the Augsburg University Faculty Handbook.
 Decisions of the Committee will be made by a majority vote of the membership, i.e. at least four concurring votes, based on a secret ballot.
-The Committee will provide the Dean with a written rationale for its decision.
+The Committee will provide the Chief Academic Officer with a written rationale for its decision.

 Participate in proceedings of dismissal for cause as specified in amended Article I, Section D, of the By-Laws.

-b.)
+b.
 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.

-c.)
+c.
 Confidentiality

 The Committee on Tenure and Promotion normally conducts closed discussions.
 The review documents are confidential at all times.
 Only those people formally involved in the review process, and acting within the scope of their responsibilities, may view the review documents.

-9.2.10. g.
-Institutional Review Board (IRB)
+9.2.12 Institutional Review Board (IRB)

-Voting members of this committee will be appointed by the Academic Dean for 2-year overlapping terms and in accordance with Federal Policy guidelines.
-The IRB will consist of nine qualified members from a variety of disciplinary backgrounds, from both scientific and non-scientific disciplines and, to the extent possible, inclusive of gender, race, and cultural background.
+Membership: Voting members of this committee will be appointed by the Chief Academic Officer on advice of the IRB chair for 2-year overlapping terms and in accordance with Federal Policy guidelines.
+The IRB will consist of seven qualified members from a variety of disciplinary backgrounds, from both scientific and non-scientific disciplines and, to the extent possible, inclusive of gender, race, and cultural background.
 One member must not be affiliated with the University.
-In addition, the Dean may appoint one additional voting student member for a l-year term; the student member’s specific duties will be defined by the chair.
+In addition, the Chief Academi Officer may appoint one additional voting student member for a l-year term; the student member’s specific duties will be defined by the chair.

+Functions and Responsbilities

+a.
 Procedures of the IRB are defined by Federal Policy.
 The IRB will schedule meetings at regular intervals as the workload demands.

+b.
 All research which involves human subjects and which is conducted under the auspices of Augsburg by Augsburg faculty, staff, or students is subject to Augsburg policy guidelines and IRB review.
 It will be the task of the IRB to review proposals and advise researchers in the development of appropriate research practice in four areas related to human subject protection, as dictated by federal guidelines:

 Risk/benefit analysis